MatheusCandidoo/webserver/README.md

 # webserver
-A web server build in java, for learning.
+A web server build in java, for learning purposes.